aurelberra/stopwords/revision_notes.md

 * [x] Submit version 2 to Voyant Tools

 * [ ] Implement normalisation in Voyant Tools?
-    * Normalise all text to NFC Unicode during text import?
+    * Normalise all text to NFC Unicode during text import? – No, may be incautious.
+Leave it to the user.
-    * Normalise Ancient Greek precomposed forms during text import to fix *oxia*/*tonos* problem?
+    * [ ] Normalise Ancient Greek precomposed forms during text import to fix *oxia*/*tonos* problem?
-    * Normalise Ancient Greek all sigmas to non final "small sigma" in the Trombone analyser (cf. Lucene [GreekLowerCaseFilter for Modern Greek](https://github.com/apache/lucene-solr/blob/a3a0e0b11e4538ccdff998c09b1145ce9036ac33/lucene/analysis/common/src/java/org/apache/lucene/analysis/el/GreekLowerCaseFilter.java))?
+    * [ ] Normalise Ancient Greek all sigmas to non final "small sigma" in the Trombone analyser (cf. Lucene [GreekLowerCaseFilter for Modern Greek](https://github.com/apache/lucene-solr/blob/a3a0e0b11e4538ccdff998c09b1145ce9036ac33/lucene/analysis/common/src/java/org/apache/lucene/analysis/el/GreekLowerCaseFilter.java))?
-    * Cf. codepoints at the end of this file and test files in directory `voyant_test_files`
+    * Cf. Unicode codepoints at the end of this file and test files in directory `voyant_test_files`

 * [ ] Explain rationale and update lists on [DigiClass wiki page](http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin)

+* [ ] Prepare shorter stoplists? – Probably not…
     * [ ] Prepare Latin short stoplist?
 Add only PHI 100/500/1000 MFW not in version 1?
     * [ ] Prepare Greek short stoplist?
 Add only TLG 100/500/1000 MFW not in version 1?

 # Latin stopwords